probonopd/announce/README.md

 Announce services on the network with Zeroconf/Bonjour with minimal overhead

+__NOTE:__ For OpenWrt there is now a dedicated `umdns`: https://openwrt.org/docs/guide-developer/mdns.
+So this repository is mainly for users who cannot use `umdns`.

 Description
 --
 This announces services such as ssh, sftp, and http running on the local machine to the network.
 Specifically geared toward embedded systems running OpenWrt.
 It is based on tinysvcmdns.